Matt-The-Generico/easyascii/README.md

 ``####  ###  #   # #####``

-[NOTE: INSTALL EASYASCII NOW AND SEE THE OUTPUT FOR YOURSELF!]
+[NOTE: INSTALL EASYASCII NOW AND SEE THE DAY BANNER OUTPUT FOR YOURSELF!]

 #### bubble(), cat(), maze()